 Clean your kitchen

 rawcaptured photography/ShutterstockCluttered, messy kitchens take a toll on your sanity and your waistline, according to a study published in Environment and Behavior.
 People who ate in a cluttered kitchen ate twice as many snacks as those who had cleaned up their space.
 And the effect was even worse for people who reported being under a lot of stress.
-When you're having a hard day, doing chores may be last on your list, but if you're trying to lose weight, it may be worth it to suck it up and do it.
+When you're having a hard day, doing chores may be last on your list, but if you're trying to lose weight without exercise, it may be worth it to suck it up and do it.
 Bonus: Clean spoons for breakfast tomorrow!
-Need some inspiration?
-Use these 8 simple hacks to clean your kitchen.

 Eat lunch with your boss